opcr-io/opcr-website/blog/2021-09-23-welcome/index.md

 ## opcr.io

 By representing policy images as OCIv2 containers, you can push and pull them into any OCIv2-compatible registry.

+And indeed, you can use any OCI-compliant container registry with the `policy` CLI - GitHub Container Registry, Google Container Registry, Docker Hub, AWS ECR, etc.

-But we thought it would be useful to have a container registry that would focus exclusively on policies as a container image type.
+In addition we thought it would be useful to have a container registry that would focus exclusively on policies as a container image type.

 We built `opcr.io` as a container registry for round-tripping policy image containers.